 Section 14.4.
 Bereavement Leave.
-Full-time employees are eligible for up to three (3) paid days in the event of the death of an immediate family member, inclusive of parents, brother, sister, child, spouse, civil union partner, grandparent, great-grandparent, grandchild, stepparent, stepchild, son-in-law, daughter-in-law, any relative living in the employee's household or dependent upon the employee for care or any same relative of the employee's spouse or civil union partner.
+Full-time employees are eligible for up to three (3) paid days in the event of the death of an immediate family member, inclusive of parents, brother, sister, child, spouse, grandparent, great-grandparent, grandchild, stepparent, stepchild, son-in-law, daughter-in-law, any relative living in the employee's household or dependent upon the employee for care or any same relative of the employee's spouse.
+Beginning January 1, 2022, part-time employees are eligible for up to two (2), scheduled workdays without loss of pay, prorated based on the employee's average weekly hours, for funeral services (e.g. wake and funeral) in the event of the death of a parent, spouse, or child.
+For example, if a part-time employee is scheduled to work Monday, Tuesday and Wednesday from 8:00 a.m. to 12:00 p.m. and services are held Monday and Tuesday, the employee would be entitled to time off without loss of pay for four (4) hours on both Monday and Tuesday.
+If the services were held on Thursday and Friday, the employee would not be entitled to bereavement leave as they are not scheduled to work.
 Bereavement leave is intended to provide the employee with time off to attend services and/or make arrangements for the deceased, if time off is needed.
 Under no circumstances will previously approved paid or non-paid time off be converted to bereavement leave, after the commencement of the paid or non-paid time off period.
 Generally speaking, leave may be granted from the day of death, up to and including the day after services.
 In the rare instances where this criteria may not be applicable due to an extended delay in the holding of services, intermittent leave may be granted, but will not exceed three (3) days.
 Under extenuating circumstances the period can be extended to five (5) working days with prior concurrence from the employee's department director and with final approval from the Village Manager.
 Any requests for bereavement leave must be forwarded to Human Resources for review and approval.